-No. The ice method uses the FUE technique for extraction and implantation of grafts.
+No. The ice method uses the FUE technique for the extraction and implantation of grafts.
 Only graft storage differs from traditional FUE.

 How many grafts can I get with an ice graft hair transplant?

-The surgeon can harvest around up to 6,000 hair bulbs in one session using the ice method.
+The surgeon can harvest around up to 6,000 hair grafts in one session using the ice method.